jonathondilworth/detailed-plutus-lecture-notes/README.md

 1. Correct any errors within any of my current lecture notes.
 2. Continue to include references and footnotes within all lecture notes.
+3. Restructure lecture notes to reflect format in §4.
 4. Catch up to and finish Lecture Ten ASAP.
-5. Continue to work on Plutus' Alonzo Purple Test Net.
+5. Continue to work on Plutus Public Test Net.
 6. Continue to work on submission for Catalyst.

+*Work On Developing My Own Haskell Notes Too (in haskell-notes)*

 <hr />